olibatstone/11ty-portfolio/src/selected-work/unlocking-gifting-revenue/index.md

 ## Let’s talk

-If you need to deliver on a tight timeline, I can help you design and ship flows that convert.
+If you need to deliver on a tight timeline, I can help you design and ship accessible flows that convert.

 {% include "partials/button.html",
   href: "https://cal.com/olibatstone/30min",